wule1994/siteAlignment/README.md

 For more details, you can referring to the correspond code files or leave a message in the issue.

-### training
+### Training
 Then, you just input the following sentence to train it.
 ```bash
 python train.py
 ```
 ***Or you can skip this step using our pretrained model.***

-### Result
+### Testing & Result display
-To get the results, you need to input the following sentence:
+To obtain the results by running the program for testing, you need to type and operate the following instruction:
 ```bash
 python demo.py
 ```
-***Note: if you use the model trained by yourself, please uncomment line 181 and comment line 182 in the demo.py.***
+***Note: if the classification model needs to be customized and re-trained, please uncomment line 181 and comment line 182 in the code file “demo.py.”***
 The final classification accuracy is 0.9762.
-The confusion matrix and alignment matrix are also printed in the window.
+After the program is implemented, a confusion matrix and an alignment matrix are also displayed in the window.
+According to the alignment matrix, our method is able to predict that the array was shifted in the left-proximal direction.
+It is truly the case.

 ![](./image/result.png "results")